nicklockwood/ShapeScript/docs/src/getting-started.md

 ![New document window](../images/new-document-mac.png)

+**Note:** On macOS, ShapeScript includes a Quick Look extension, so you can preview `.shape` files directly in Finder using the spacebar.

 ## Viewing

 Drag your mouse cursor inside the window and you will notice that the three objects appear to rotate.